 "No, this world," Luciana said with an innocent smile.

 Sara was perplexed by the comment, but found a book called "Our Friend Earth."
-It was about protecting the planet and ecology, but she felt it would work.
+It was about protecting the planet and ecology, but she felt it would suffice.
 She was amazed that the child was so enthralled, but also concerned that it didn't appear she knew much in the way of letters, numbers, or words.

 Luciana pointed to a picture of a car.
 "That is what we rode in last night."